fmontesi/fmontesi.github.io/_posts/2020-09-30-service-oriented-programming-languages.md

 Differently from many other languages, Jolie adopts a _structural_ view on types: to determine whether two types are equivalent, Jolie looks at their definitions.
 This means that even if two services use two different names for the type of some data but the type structures are equivalent, then Jolie can tell that everything is OK.

-Suppose, for example, that we defined a data type `Team` as follows.
+Consider, for example, the following data type `Team`.
 ```jolie
 type Team {
 	name:string